 Keep your kids entertained and happy this coming St. Patrick’s Day celebration with this timely kid’s craft idea: the Pot of Gold Rainbow Craft.
 This pot of gold craft is a great way to keep them busy and involved in your celebrations.

-This beautiful craft idea will not only keep them engaged, but will also help with color recognition, fine motor skills, scissor skills, and a lot more.
+This beautiful craft idea will keep them engaged and help with color recognition, fine motor skills, scissor skills, and more.

 Why You’ll Love This St Patrick’s Day Crafts for Kids.

 - It’s colorful and fun